-- In many cases, an agent will have power to handle finances, or make medical decisions, but will not have authority to do other things such as sell property (depending on what the grantor decides).
-Just like a special power of attorney, the authority terminates if the principal dies or becomes incapacitated.
+- In many cases, an agent will have power to handle finances, or make medical decisions, but will not have authority to do other things such as sell property (depending on what the principal decides).
+Just like a general power of attorney, the authority terminates if the principal dies or becomes incapacitated.
 The POA will also expire once it has fulfilled its purpose or if it has an expiration date that passes.
 The principal may also revoke the document as long as they are not incapacitated.

-Health Care Power of Attorney
+Healthcare Power of Attorney

 Minor Child Power of Attorney

-This type of power of attorney allows a parent to grant decision-making rights over their child to a temporary guardian in the case that the parent may not be present during a medical emergency.
+A minor child power of attorney allows a parent or guardian to grant decision-making rights over their child to a temporary guardian in the case that the parent or guardian may not be present during a medical emergency.

 Real Estate Power of Attorney

-This form of power of attorney grants power to the agent, allowing them to buy, sell, and manage real estate on the grantor’s behalf.
+A real estate power of attorney grants power to the agent, allowing them to buy, sell, and manage real estate on the principal's behalf.